 For pear pie filling, you want slightly firm pears peeled and cut into 1/2 inch chunks.

-Besides the Harry & David pears, the texture, and crumble topping– my favorite part about this pie are the HOT PINK juices bubbling on the edges.
+Besides the the texture and crumble topping—my favorite part about this pie are the HOT PINK juices bubbling on the edges.
 Is there truly a more beautiful sight?

 Pie Crust Troubleshooting

 - Prevent a crumbly pie dough that rips and tears when you roll it out.
 Make sure you use enough ice water when preparing your pie dough.
 Too little water creates an unworkable dough.